 I've heard that another neighbourhood east of downtown - Virginia Highland - is very similar to this one, but I didn't make it there.

-Busy streets of midtown is just around the corner, yet you don't feel that big city bustle while at Winn Park neighbourhood.
+The busy streets of midtown are just around the corner, yet you don't feel that big city bustle while in Winn Park neighbourhood.

 My favourite mansion.